 Every truck, every bus...trains?
 Planes?
 Ships?
-Even if it was just the cars, there were millions of them; a hundred million or more just in the USA.
+Even if it was just the cars, there were millions of them; three hundred million or more just in the USA.
 And it was the height of the rush hour...

 "C-can you...bring them back?"